International Student Enrollment

 • F-1 Curricular Practical Training

 F-1 international students may be authorized for Curricular Practical Training (CPT) after completing one academic year.
-International students must receive a new I-20 with CPT authorization from International Student Affairs in order to begin hours for an internship, student teaching, externship, volunteer or any other practical experience off campus.
+International students must receive a new I-20 with CPT authorization from International Student Enrollment in order to begin hours for an internship, student teaching, externship, volunteer or any other practical experience off campus.

 • F-1 Optional Practical Training (OPT) Employment